 The intention of this annual award is to recognize the life long achievements of individuals and to preserve the memory of the many contributions to modern addiction treatment that Dr. Bradley so generously shared with the addiction treatment field.

-If you would like to submit a nomination for the 2015 Nelson J. Bradley Lifetime Achievement Award, you may do so online, or submit your letter of recommendation with an explanation of your support for the nominee to:
+If you would like to submit a nomination for the 2015 Nelson J. Bradley Lifetime Achievement Award, you may do so online, or submit your letter of recommendation with an explanation to NAATP.

 There have been no recent awards given.